 Fortunately, there are talented humans willing to tackle dirty jobs.
 For example, the Los Angeles River.
 This heavily polluted river was turned into a hideously ugly concrete channel in the early 20th century, but it’s being transformed back into a green space.
 Local officials and citizens are working on a continuous 51-mile river path stretching from the San Fernando Valley to Long Beach.
 When completed, it will be a breath of fresh air for Angelenos of all income levels.

 Some force beyond my knowing prompted me to create fictional plots that touched on real-life environmental concerns.
 Perhaps it was Mother Earth herself.
 I think she has a message for all of us right now: If we tend to her health, we can heal a lot of suffering humans as well.

 Author's note: This article was first posted in October 2020.
-Since then, the federal government has been reviewing Bears Ears National Monument's boundaries.
-In addition, a bill to permanently ban mining on public lands around the Grand Canyon cleared the U.S. House of Representatives and awaits action in the Senate.
+In October 2021, the federal government restored Bears Ears National Monument's original boundaries.
+In addition, a bill to permanently ban mining on public lands around the Grand Canyon has cleared the U.S. House of Representatives and awaits action in the Senate.